-The care environment and patient equipment was clean and well maintained.
-Increased cleaning of the environment, including patient equipment and high touch areas such as door handles and card payment machines, had been implemented.
+The care environment and patient equipment were clean and well maintained.
+Appointment times were staggered to enable the treatment room and equipment to be appropriately cleaned between patients.
+This included increased cleaning of the environment, patient equipment and high touch areas such as door handles and card payment machines.
+Waste was appropriately disposed of and stored.

-An appropriate supply of personal protective equipment was available, such as facemasks, face visors, gloves and aprons.
-This was stored correctly, close to where patient care was delivered.
+An appropriate supply of personal protective equipment was available, such as face masks, gloves and aprons.
+The service had sufficient stocks of personal protective equipment and stock levels were monitored regularly.
+Personal protective equipment was stored appropriately, close to where patient care was delivered.